-Team selection, experience and supervision

-Our audit engagements are staffed based on expertise, capabilities and years of experience.
-Engagement Leaders determine the extent of direction, supervision and review of junior staff.
+Team selection, experience and supervision Our audit engagements are staffed based on expertise, capabilities and years of experience.
+Engagement partners determine the extent of direction, supervision and review of junior staff.

-Feedback and continuous development

-Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional scepticism.
-Audit quality is an important factor in performance evaluation and career progression decisions for both our Partners and staff.
-Feedback on performance and progression is collected via our Snapshot tool, a simple, mobile-enabled technology.
-We also use Workday to give and receive upward and peer feedback.
-Ongoing feedback conversations help our people grow and learn faster, adapt to new and complex environments, and bring the best to our clients and firm.
+Feedback and continuous development Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional scepticism.
+Audit quality is an important factor in performance evaluation and career progression decisions for both our partners and staff.
+360-degree feedback on performance, and ongoing feedback conversations help our people grow and learn faster, adapt to new and complex environments, maintain working experience as well as bring the best to our clients and firm.
+A coaching ecosystem has also implemented to provide a comprehensive development experience and ensure the wellbeing of our people.

-Career progression

-PwC Slovakia uses The PwC Professional, our global career progression framework, which sets out clear expectations at all staff levels across five key dimensions.
+Career progression PwC Indonesia uses The PwC Professional, our global career progression framework, which sets out clear expectations at all staff levels across five key dimensions.
 The framework underpins all elements of career development and helps our people develop into well-rounded professionals and leaders with the capabilities and confidence to produce high-quality work, deliver an efficient and effective experience for our clients, execute our strategy, and support our brand.
 Our annual performance cycle is supported by continuous feedback conversations and regular check-ins with the individual's Team Leader to discuss their development, progression and performance.

-Retention

-Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
-Our voluntary turnover rate fluctuates based on many factors, including the overall market demand for talent.
-The redesign of our graduate entry positions is expected to ease retention challenges over time.
+Retention Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
+However, there has been a positive trend in our turnover rates, which have reduced compared to last year.
+Effective career development and coaching culture, combined with people-focused initiatives, including robust well-being and engagement programmes have significantly contributed to sustaining high levels of people engagement and improving the intent of our people to stay with PwC.